-Taking nutritional Apple supplements can benefit Juvenile Myelomonocytic Leukemia patients on Trametinib treatment.
-But avoid Apple supplements if on Cisplatin treatment for Hepatoblastoma.
-Similarly, taking nutritional Apple supplement can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional Apple supplement when at genetic risk of cancer due to mutation of gene GATA2.
+Taking Apple extracts or nutritional supplements may benefit Primary Cervical Neuroendocrine Tumor patients on Cisplatin treatment over Graviola nutritional supplements.
+But Apple supplements or Apple extracts offer less benefit if on Radiation treatment for Primary Pancreatobiliary Ampullary Carcinoma compared to Quercetin.
+Similarly, taking nutritional supplements Apple may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CREBBP over Barberry.
+But avoid nutritional supplements Apple when at genetic risk of cancer due to mutation of gene NRAS.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Hepatoblastoma or Juvenile Myelomonocytic Leukemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Apple.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Cervical Neuroendocrine Tumor or Primary Pancreatobiliary Ampullary Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Apple.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Apple supplements?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene GATA2 the same as due to mutation of gene CDKN1B?
-Are the implications of Hepatoblastoma same as Juvenile Myelomonocytic Leukemia?
-Is it one and the same if you are on treatment with Cisplatin or Trametinib?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Apple extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CREBBP the same as due to mutation of gene NRAS?
+Are the implications of Primary Cervical Neuroendocrine Tumor the same as Primary Pancreatobiliary Ampullary Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Cisplatin?

 Apple, a very popular fruit consumed across the world, is highly nutritious with several health benefits.
 Apples are also available in the form of dietary supplements.
 However, dietary apple supplements contain high concentrations of the active ingredients as compared to the raw fruit.

-Apple supplements contain many active ingredients including Caffeic acid, Chlorogenic acid, Cianidanol, Epicatechin, Estragole, Fisetin, Vitamin C, Modified Citrus Pectin, Quercitrin, Potassium and others at different concentration levels.
-The molecular pathways which are regulated by Apple supplements include WNT Beta-catenin Signaling, RAS-RAF Signaling, Cancer Epigenetics, FOXO Signaling and Oxidative Stress.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Apple supplements contain many active ingredients including Glucaric Acid, Catechin, Procyanidin C1, Glycine and Quercetin 3-rutinoside at different concentration levels.
+The molecular pathways which are regulated by Apple include DNA Repair, PI3K-AKT-MTOR Signaling, Growth Factor Signaling and Cytokine Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Apple individually or in combination is an important decision to be made.
-When making decisions on the use of Apple supplements for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Apple supplement use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Apple over other nutritional supplements – do consider all these factors.

-1. Will Apple Supplements benefit Hepatoblastoma Cancer Patients undergoing Cisplatin treatment?
+1. Will Apple Supplements benefit Primary Pancreatobiliary Ampullary Carcinoma patients undergoing Radiation treatment?

-Hepatoblastoma is characterized and driven by specific genetic mutations like CTNNB1 and NCOA3 leading to biochemical pathway changes in WNT Beta-catenin Signaling, Oxidative Stress, Epithelial to Mesenchymal Transition and Adherens junction.
-A cancer treatment like Cisplatin works through a specific pathway mechanism of action.
+Primary Pancreatobiliary Ampullary Carcinoma is characterized and driven by specific genetic mutations like TP53, KRAS and SMAD4 leading to biochemical pathway changes in PI3K-AKT-MTOR Signaling, Cell Cycle Checkpoints, Apoptosis, G-protein-coupled Receptor Signaling, Growth Factor Signaling, TGFB Signaling and Inflammation.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Apple supplements should be avoided for Hepatoblastoma along with treatment Cisplatin.
-Apple supplements impact pathways WNT Betacatenin Signaling and Oxidative Stress which either promote drivers of the disease and/or nullify the treatment effect.
-Additionally, Apple supplements also contain key active ingredients like caffeic acid which have CYP3A4 (drug metabolizing enzymes) interactions with Cisplatin treatment and hence should be avoided.
-(Loai Basheer et al, Oxid Med Cell Longev., 2015; Pius S Fasinu et al, Front Oncol., 2019) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Apple supplement should not be taken for Primary Pancreatobiliary Ampullary Carcinoma along with treatment Radiation.
+Apple supplement impacts the biochemical pathway called PI3K-AKT-MTOR Signaling which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Apple Supplements benefit Juvenile Myelomonocytic Leukemia Patients undergoing Trametinib Treatment?
+2. Will Apple Supplements benefit Primary Cervical Neuroendocrine Tumor Patients undergoing Cisplatin Treatment?

-Juvenile Myelomonocytic Leukemia is characterized and driven by specific genetic mutations like PTPN11 and NRAS leading to biochemical pathway changes in RAS-RAF Signaling, PI3K-AKT-MTOR Signaling, MYC Signaling and MAPK Signaling.
-A cancer treatment like Trametinib works through specific pathway mechanisms.
+Primary Cervical Neuroendocrine Tumor is characterized and driven by specific genetic mutations like ABHD6, STOX1 and PDZD4 leading to biochemical pathway changes in DNA Repair.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Apple supplements should be considered for Juvenile Myelomonocytic Leukemia along with treatment Trametinib.
-Apple supplements impact pathways RAS-RAF Signaling and PI3K-AKT-MTOR Signaling which either obstruct drivers of the disease and/or improve the Trametinib treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Apple supplements should be considered for Primary Cervical Neuroendocrine Tumor along with the treatment Cisplatin.
+Apple supplement impacts pathways/processes like DNA Repair which either obstruct drivers of Primary Cervical Neuroendocrine Tumor and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!